Stereophile: History

-Founded in 1962 by J. Gordon Holt.
-Stereophile is the highest-circulation hi-fi magazine in the Americas and possibly the world.
+Stereophile was founded in 1962 by J. Gordon Holt.
+With the August 1987 issue, it started monthly publication.

-In 1998, Stereophile was acquired by Petersen Publishing.
+In 1998, Stereophile was acquired by the Petersen Publishing Company.
+At this point, it was based in Santa Fe, New Mexico.
+During this period, it was published eight times a year.
+Petersen, which was acquired by Emap, was sold to Primedia (now Rent Group) in 2001.
+Primedia sold The Enthusiast Network, a New York–based publisher of special interest magazines, to Source Interlink Media in 2007.

-Until 2018, Stereophile was published in New York by The Enthusiast Network, a publisher of special interest magazines.
-The magazine was formerly based in Santa Fe, New Mexico.
-During this period it was published eight times a year. until the August 1987 issue, when it started monthly publication.
-In March 2018, Stereophile was purchased, along with related magazines and websites, by AVTech Media Ltd.
+In March 2018, Stereophile was purchased, along with related magazines and websites, by AVTech Media Ltd. from The Enthusiast Network.

-On March 1, 2019, John Atkinson, who had joined the magazine in May 1986, announced that he was stepping down from his position of Editor of Stereophile, that he would continue his association with the magazine as Technical Editor, and that Jim Austin, formerly an editor at Science and a freelance contributor to Stereophile, would be taking over as Editor.
-Atkinson had edited the magazine since 1986.
+On March 1, 2019, John Atkinson, who had joined the magazine in May 1986, announced that he was stepping down from his position of editor of Stereophile, that he would continue his association with the magazine as Technical Editor, and that Jim Austin, formerly an editor at Science and a freelance contributor to Stereophile, would be taking over as Editor.

 Features

-Features include their annual "Records to Die For" section, where each editor and writer reviews two outstanding albums of their choice, and the bi-annual "Recommended Components" issue in which audio equipment which has been reviewed in the recent past are classified as "A, B, C or D" level components, with "A" being the most highly recommended.
+Features include its annual "Records to Live For" section, where each editor and writer reviews two outstanding albums of their choice; and the bi-annual "Recommended Components" issue in which audio equipment which has been reviewed in the recent past is classified as "A, B, C or D" level components, with "A" being the most highly recommended.